OpenTreeOfLife/otcetera/README.md

 will parse a tree and run through lots of traversals, asserting various invariants.
 Should exit silently if there are no bugs.

+# Testing
+`otcetera` is still very much under development.
+You can trigger the running of the tests by:

+    $ make
+    $ make check

+(currently there are no tests in the `make installcheck` target).
+The data for running these tests is in the `data` subdirectory (but the tests are supposed to know how to find that data, so users do not need to know the location).

+## unit tests

+Some of the operations have unit-tests.
+These tests are found in the `test` subdir.
+Successful execution of these tests results in a row of periods (one per test) appearing when the make check enters the test directory.

+## tools tests
+Some of the executables in the `tools` subdirectory have tests.
+These are executed as a part of the normal `make check` target.
+The output of the tool can be check using text comparison or tree comparisons (to handle cases in which branch rotation might result in multiple valid outputs of the same operation).
+Some of the tests just check the exit code.

+The syntax used to describe a new test is described in [../expected/README.md](../expected/README.md) and the directories that describe the expected behavior are in the `expected` subdirectory.

 ## ACKNOWLEDGEMENTS
 See comments above about usage of [easyloggingpp](https://github.com/easylogging/)